 The site is also conveniently located for cycling and walking holidays along the Norfolk coast and coastal roads allow you to take in the beautiful scenery closer to hand than by car.
 There are many wonderful places to stop for a break and bite to eat along the way, such as the Crab Hut at Brancaster Staithe and The White Horse at Brancaster Overy Staithe, where you can sample the delights of local seafood and real ales.

 Peddars Way follows the route of a Roman road and meets the Norfolk Coast Path at Holme-next-the-Sea as it runs from Hunstanton to Hopton-on-Sea.
 The National Cycle Network, Route 1 is close by (about 2 miles away) and can be picked up easily by amateur or enthusiast cyclists.

-Holme Dunes is a 192-hectare nature reserve to the North of Holme-next-the-Sea.
-It is managed by the Norfolk Wildlife Trust and is a National Nature Reserve home to a range of coastal habitats including sand dunes, freshwater pools, grazing marsh, saltmarsh and many bird species such as the pied avocet, wintering ducks, geese and waders.
+We are big advocates for the Countryside Code and Holme Dunes is a 192-hectare nature reserve to the North of Holme-next-the-Sea.
+It is managed by the Norfolk Wildlife Trust and is a National Nature Reserve home to a range of coastal habitats including sand dunes, freshwater pools, grazing marsh, saltmarsh, and many bird species such as the pied avocet, wintering ducks, geese, and waders.
 The beach is an isolated wide open area with lots of exposed seafloor and beautiful white sand and has a small trees plantation just behind the dunes protecting it from incoming tides.

 You will find Norfolk Coast Path Camping & Glamping on the southern boundary just off the A149 making it easy to access and exit from the main road.
 Just a 10-minute walk takes you through the narrow roads of the village to the Norfolk Coast Path with Hunstanton to your East and Thornham to your West.

 Pick The Tent Size That Matches Your Own